patricklafrance/wmfnext-shell/README.md

 };
 ```

-👉 Now you can start both applications again and try navigating between pages, everything should work.
+👉 Now you can start both applications again and try navigating between pages, everything should work fine.

+> If you are having issues, make sure that the host application and the remote module application `package.json` file have `react`, `react-dom`, `react-router-dom`, `wmfnext-shell`, `wmfnext-remote-loader` listed in their dependencies and that they are using the same dependency versions.

 ### Setup a static module application